 The NT EPA has prepared the following guidance material to inform proponents and other stakeholders about environmental impact assessment in the Northern Territory.

 Read the policy on the transition of existing environmental impact assessment processes after commencement of the Environment Protection Act 2019.

 The Environment Protection Act 2019 replaced the Environmental Assessment Act 1982 on 28 June 2020.
 The NT EPA has prepared a policy to assist proponents that are required to transition into the new assessment system.

 The NT EPA has prepared guidance material for proponents and other stakeholders participating in an environmental impact assessment process.

 If you are the proponent of a development proposal, you are legally required to refer your proposal to the NT EPA, if the proposal may have a significant impact on the environment.

-New proponents are encouraged to contact the Environmental Assessment Unit early, to discuss whether their proposal requires referral to the NT EPA.
-Contact can be made by:
+New proponents are encouraged to contact us early, to discuss whether their proposal requires referral to the NT EPA.

 The community is afforded the opportunity to make written comments on proposals at various stages of the environmental impact assessment process.